Magistrate: Mexico

 In Mexico's Federal Law System, a magistrado (magistrate) is a superior judge (and the highest-ranking State judge), hierarchically beneath the Supreme Court Justices (Ministros de la Corte Suprema).

 The magistrado reviews the cases seen by a judge in a second term if any of the parties disputes the verdict.
 For special cases, there are magistrados superiores (superior magistrates) who review the verdicts of special court and tribunal magistrates.

+Germany

+In Germany, the magistrational roles of the judge were transferred to a newly established legal body of the judiciary in 1942, which is that of the Rechtspfleger or judicial magistrate.